 Much more has been written about the gendered experiences of Jewish women in hiding and in the camps.
 In the Netherlands, Marga Minco is one of the most widely read women writers, who in Het Bittere Kruid (The Bitter Herb) gave literary expression to the emptiness felt on return from the camps.
 For many years, the book was compulsory reading in the Netherlands after a special campaign in 1957 had seen it widely distributed.
 The Bitter Herb deals with the grief and loneliness of those who watched events unfolding.
 Jewish citizens walk through streets from which other Jews have been deported.
 The streets are bleak and lonely.
 The gaps can never be filled.
 This same feeling, in a more religious context, is expressed by Clara Asscher Pinkhof, the wife of a rabbi.
-In Sterrenkinderen (Star Children) she describes the poor children whom she had known, with whom she had worked and whom, above all, had loved.
+In Sterrenkinderen (Star Children) she describes the poor children she had known, with whom she had worked and whom, above all, she had loved.
 There are also numerous documentary films on these themes.

 The massive scale of the deportations constituted a major demographic break.
 All Jewish life was disrupted, including the cultural life of Jewish women.
 It was a long time before the voices of Jewish women were heard again.
 And yet paradoxically it was only after the war that the real breakthrough of Jewish women into Dutch cultural life came, when the tiny surviving Jewish community integrated into Dutch society in a unique way.

 Another extension of the new social movements saw women organizing themselves within the Jewish religious community and striving with mixed success for greater female participation in the running of synagogues.
-They also sought a greater role in religious practice, demanding a female hazan and the right to be called to the Torah.
+They also sought a greater role in religious practice, demanding a female Synagogue cantorhazzan and the right to be called to the Torah.
 Tension exists between the Orthodox and Liberal ideals, but even in Orthodox circles the female voice is increasingly heard.

 Jewish women have also revived an old pattern in social work and the public sphere.
 They are again visible on the committees and in the everyday work of Jewish and non-Jewish institutions.
 Even more interesting is the fact, revealed by demographic research, that Jewish women continue to exhibit a divergent pattern from other Dutch women: a greater proportion are engaged in paid work, on average they have higher status professions, and more of them hold a university degree.
 Their average educational attainments are only slightly lower than those of Jewish men.
 Jewish women also marry later than their non-Jewish compatriots.